Jigenz/Audio-Tsukoyomi-Sound-Encryption-and-Decryption-AES-CBC-mode/README.md

 1. Splash Screen
 a.
 Description: The application starts with a splash screen, a temporary window that appears when the application is launched.
 It usually contains branding information, an application title, and possibly an animation or an image.
 b.
 Functionalities:
-•	Displays the application name ("AUDIO TSUKOYOMI!!!") means a symbol for powerful manipulation of a secret and excellent art.
+•	Displays the application name ("AUDIO TSUKOYOMI!!!") inspired by a skillful character in the Naruto series, and the means of it is a symbol for powerful manipulation of a secret and excellent art.
 •	Shows information about the development team ("Developed by LegionX").
 •	Displays an image (Itachi's image) and a GIF (sharingan.gif) as part of the splash screen.
 •	Initiates an animation (sharingan.gif frames) during the splash screen.